-- (a) Jadwa Arab Markets Equity Fund (the "Fund") is an open-ended equity fund established and managed as per terms and conditions between Jadwa Investment Company (the "Fund Manager") and the Fund Investors (the "Unitholders").
-The Capital Market Authority's ("CMA") approval for the establishment of the Fund was granted in its letter number 443 dated Jumad Awal 9, 1428 H (corresponding to 26 May 2007).
-The Fund commenced its operations on 30 June 2007.
-The existing units in the Fund were converted to three different unit classes, i.e. 'Unit Class A', Unit Class B' and 'Unit Class C" as explained below.
-The said conversion of units was effective from 22 March 2018. - i) Unit of investors with total market value above SAR 25 million ( as of the effective date) were converted to Class A at equity value per unit of SAR 100. - ii) Units of investors with total market value below SAR 25 million (as of the effective date) were converted to Class B at the equity value on the effective date. - iii) Units owned by Jadwa Investment's employee/staff were converted to Class C at the asset value per units of SAR 100
+(a) Jadwa GCC Equity Fund (the "Fund") is an equity fund established and managed as per terms and conditions between Jadwa Investment Company (the "Fund Manager") and the Fund Investors (the "Unitholders").
+The Capital Market Authority's ("CMA") approval for the establishment of the Fund was granted in its letter number 443 dated Jumad Al-Awal 9, 1428 H (corresponding to 26 May 2007).
+The Fund commenced its operations on 31 December 2007.
+The existing units in the Fund were converted into three different unit classes, i.e. 'Unit Class A', Unit Class B' and 'Unit Class C".
+The said conversion of units was effective from 22 March 2018.
+Only 'Unit Class B and C' are operational for the year ended 31 December 2019.